Works

 Temporary closure of Spring Road Reserve

-Until 31 May 2024, a temporary closure of the eastbound lane will be in place on O’Dell Street to support the safe construction of a retaining wall and noise wall.
+Until 30 September 2024, a temporary closure of the eastbound lane will be in place on O’Dell Street to support the safe construction of a retaining wall and a noise wall.

 Access to properties will be maintained with traffic management and detours in place.
 Please drive safely and follow the detour signs.